5 Modern Day Digital Marketing Challenges And How to Overcome Them

 Author Bio

 Mike Bandar is an award-winning UK-based entrepreneur.
 A Founding Partner of Turn Partners, the startup studio focused on the acquisition, turnaround or creation of digital businesses.
-Through Turn Partners, Mike co-founded Hopper HQ the Instagram planning and scheduling tool, working with thousands of influencers, brands, and agencies around the world.
+Through Turn Partners, Mike co-founded Hopper HQ, an Instagram planning and scheduling tool that works with thousands of influencers, brands, and agencies worldwide.